Regal Entertainment Group (RGC) Q2 2017 Results - Earnings Call Transcript

 David W. Miller - Loop Capital Markets LLC

 Yeah.
 Hey, guys.
 Congratulations on the strong results.
-Amy, as you know this whole PVOD issue, just sort of continues to hang overall three of the public exhibitors, kind of like this, this range so cloud.
+Amy, as you know this whole PVOD issue, just sort of continues to hang over all three of the public exhibitors, kind of like this rain-soaked cloud.
 What if any discussions have you had, with your studio partners about, how passionate they are about pursuing the window?
 And if they are going to pursue the window, like AMC, would you be open to playing defense?
 And this is of course two years, three years, four years down the road in the form of not showing certain films in retaliation, if in fact they decide to go forth with the window?
 And then, I have a follow-up for David.
 Thanks a lot.

 Amy E. Miles - Regal Entertainment Group

 Sure.
-Let me, I'll try to parcel and answer to it, a couple of components, I think, that you're asking with respect to your question on premium VOD.
-The first question seems to be more around timing and how – when do we believe this premium VOD issues come into light.
+Let me, I'll try to parcel an answer to a couple of components, I think, that you're asking with respect to your question on premium VOD.
+The first question seems to be more around timing and how – when do we believe this premium VOD issue is coming to light.
 And I think one interesting thing that I would just like to call to everyone's attention is, I recently came across a New York Times article, and it was discussing premium VOD.
 And don't worry, I'm not going to go through the entire article, but the following quote is an excerpt.
-This is as per the studio, the need is urgent.
+This says, "As for the studios, the need is urgent."
 The article went on to say that the need for premium VOD was urgent, due to a forecasted decline in two things.
 Year-over-year, as well as peak DVD sales.

-So, again our focus on what's happening in the whole market.
-Now, I think the interesting point is the date on that article was September 25 of 2010.
-So, obviously here we say today, seven years later, I'm sorry still discussing the urgency of premium VOD.
-And so that gives a little bit your question around our expectation of timing.
-It's very difficult to predict and part of that difficulty is right now, there is not a consensus among the studio partners with respect to what any kind of long-term win-to-win structure should be.
+So, again our focus on what's happening in the home market and I think the interesting point is the date on that article was September 25 of 2010.
+So, obviously here we sit today, seven years later, still discussing the urgency of premium VOD.
+And so that gets a little bit your question around our expectation of timing.
+It's very difficult to predict and part of that difficulty is right now, there is not a consensus amongst the studio partners with respect to what any kind of long-term windowing structure should be.

-Difference of opinion, they exist around the consumer offering, how long after theatrical considerations of third-party pricing, protection of content, there are a lot of issues there, so these are all things that we talk about with our studio partners.
+Difference of opinion, they exist around the consumer offering, how long after theatrical, considerations of third-party pricing, protection of content, there are a lot of issues there, so these are all things that we talk about with our studio partners.

-And as far as our conversions, we said many times that if there is an arrangement that impacts a change in windows that grows the overall path, and provides us long-term financial protection then that is something we would be willing to participate in.
+And as far as our conversations, we said many times that if there is an arrangement that impacts a change in windows that grows the overall pie, and provides us long-term financial protection, then that is something we would be willing to participate in.
 We said that before and that's not changed.
 So I would categorize our conversations with the studios as they are exactly the same that they were when we started this process.
 We have certain parameters that are important to us, and that's what we're going to expect.

 Now, I'm not going to comment on a theoretical, what would we do if something were to happen here?
 Primarily because anything would have to be very facts and circumstance based.